assamite/creamas/creamas/examples/README.rst

 Examples
 ========

-Some examples on creative multi-agent systems.
+Some examples of creative multi-agent systems.

+Some of the examples need to have requirements in the file 'c_reqs.txt' installed.